Ornithine aminotransferase

 Ornithine aminotransferase (OAT) is an enzyme which is encoded in human by the OAT gene located on chromosome 10.

-The OAT involved in the ultimate formation of the non-essential amino acid proline from the amino acid ornithine.
+OAT is involved in the ultimate formation of the non-essential amino acid proline from the amino acid ornithine.
 Ornithine aminotransferase forms the initial intermediate in this process.
 It catalyzes the reverse reaction as well, and is therefore essential in creating ornithine from the starting substrate proline.

 Structure

 The OAT gene encodes for a protein that is approximately 46 kDa in size.
 The OAT protein is expressed primarily in the liver and the kidney but also in the brain and the retina.
 The OAT protein is localized to the mitochondrion within the cells where it is expressed.

 The structure of the OAT protein has been resolved using X-ray crystallography and shows similarity to other subgroup 2 aminotransferases such as dialkyglucine decarboxylatse.
 The OAT protein functions as a dimer and each monomer consists of a large domain, which contributes most to subunit interface, and a C-terminal small domain, and an N-terminal region containing a helix, loop, and three-stranded beta-meander.
 In the central large domain is a seven-stranded beta-sheet covered by eight helices.
 The co-factor of the OAT protein (pyridoxal-5'-phosphate) binds to OAT through a Schiff base at the lysine 292 position situated between two of the seven-stranded beta-sheet.
 Three amino acids (R 180, E 235, and R413) are thought to be involved in substrate binding at the active site.